soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)

 From this view, you have several options:
-- You can navigate directly to an Investigation by clicking on any of the Investigation IDs in the ID column.
+- Navigate directly to an investigation by clicking an Investigation ID.
-- You can apply filters to the Investigation State, Status and Time.
+- Apply filters to the Investigation State, Status and Time.
 Or a combination of all, to show you a filtered list of your choosing.
-- You can export the data to a CSV file.
+- Export the data to a CSV file.

 ### The investigation graph page

-When you open a specific investigation, you see the Office 365 Threat Intelligence Summary Investigation Graph.
+When you open a specific investigation, you see the investigation graph page.
 This page shows all the different entities: email messages, users (and their activities), and devices that have been automatically investigated as part of the alert that was triggered.

 ![AIR investigation graph page](media/air-investigationgraphpage.png)

-From this view, you have several options.
+From this view, you have several options:
-- You can see a visual overview of the current investigation.
+- Get a visual overview of the current investigation.
-- You can see a summary of the investigation timings.
+- View a summary of the investigation timings.
-- You can click on any node in the graph visualization to be taken to the details for the node you clicked on.
+- Click on any node in the graph visualization to be taken to the details for the node you clicked on.
-- You can click on any tab at the top to be taken to the details for the tab you clicked on.
+- Click on any tab at the top to be taken to the details for the tab you clicked on.

-### Investigation alerts page
+### The investigation alerts page

 ### Investigation email messages page